gorenje/node-red-contrib-flowhub/README.md

 Flows can be imported into the Node-RED editor using the pull node.
 Flows can be imported into new tabs or directly into existing tabs.

+## Personal Usage

+Since version 0.5.0, it is possible to generate [your own FlowHub.org token](https://flowhub.org/integration) to commit flows directly to your own GitHub repository.
+You will then be able to perform all functionalty of the FlowHub[]().org nodes on your own personal flows.

 ## Details

 Two articles are available that better describe my intentions in creating FlowHub.org: